vouch/vouch-proxy/README.md

 # Lasso

-an SSO solution for an nginx reverse proxy using the [auth_request](http://nginx.org/en/docs/http/ngx_http_auth_request_module.html) module
+an SSO solution for nginx using the [auth_request](http://nginx.org/en/docs/http/ngx_http_auth_request_module.html) module

-lasso supports oauth for google apps, [github](https://developer.github.com/apps/building-integrations/setting-up-and-registering-oauth-apps/about-authorization-options-for-oauth-apps/) and [indieauth](https://indieauth.com/developers)
+lasso supports OAuth login to google apps, [github](https://developer.github.com/apps/building-integrations/setting-up-and-registering-oauth-apps/about-authorization-options-for-oauth-apps/) and [indieauth](https://indieauth.com/developers)

 If lasso is running on the same host as the nginx reverse proxy the response time from the `/validate` endpoint to nginx should be less than 1ms